Fishing and Hunting

 John Redmond Reservoir provides excellent opportunities for fishing and hunting.
 Principal species of fish in the lake include white crappie, walleye, white bass, channel catfish, and flathead catfish.

-The Kansas Department of Wildlife, Parks, and Tourism has a license to manage 1,472 acres for wildlife management.
+The Kansas Department of Wildlife and Parks has a license to manage 1,472 acres for wildlife management.
 The licensed area is known as the Otter Creek Game Management Area and is managed primarily for bobwhite quail, mourning dove, greater prairie chicken, cottontail rabbit, squirrel, white-tailed deer, and turkey.

 The U.S. Fish and Wildlife Service has 18,500 acres of project land under a cooperative agreement for operation of the Flint Hills National Wildlife Refuge.
 The refuge is managed as part of the national migratory waterfowl program and is open to public hunting during the hunting season.
 The exception is the area north of the Neosho River which is closed to public access from October 1 through December 31 each year.
 Detailed refuge hunting information can be obtained from the refuge manager in Hartford, Kansas.

 Hunting and fishing activities are regulated by federal and state laws.
 Courtesy and safety should be practiced when using public lands.

 Camping and Picnicking

 John Redmond Reservoir has three recreation parks which provide camping and picnicking facilities.
 These park facilities include individual camping units (table, cooker, fire ring, utility hookups - water and electric), and waterborne toilets and shower facilities.
 Other facilities provided include group camping areas, group picnic shelters, and boat launching ramps.
 There are three additional areas that provide boat launching ramps only.